 Education is a gift that no one can take away

-In 2016 Barker College entered into a new approach to Indigenous education with the establishment of the Darkinjung Barker Campus for K-6 Indigenous students at Yarramalong on the Central Coast.
+In 2016 Barker College entered into a new approach to Indigenous education with the establishment of the Darkinjung Barker School for K-6 Indigenous students at Yarramalong on the Central Coast.
 The NSW Central Coast, North Coast and Wollongong account for almost a third of the entire Aboriginal and Torres Strait Islander population.

-The establishment of this unique campus is a result of the support of the Darkinjung Local Aboriginal Land Council, the local community and parents, and of the Barker Council, staff, students, parents and alumni.
+The establishment of this unique school is a result of the support of the Darkinjung Local Aboriginal Land Council, the local community and parents, and of the Barker Council, staff, students, parents and alumni.
 There is high commitment by all.